International School of Kabul: Historic activities

-In 2009 ISK participated in a collaborative international writing program with Diamond Valley College near Kinglake, Australia.
+In 2009 ISK participated in a collaborative international writing program with Diamond Valley College near Kinglake, Victoria, Australia.
 As a result of this project twenty-nine ISK students were published in a book titled, "1000 Pencils: From Kinglake to Kabul."
 This project was the result of a combined efforts of Australian-based authors David J Williams and Neil Grant.
 The book has been released in a 2nd edition under the title, "From Kinglake to Kabul" and is available through commercial sources.

 Also in 2010, ISK hosted actress and Grammy Award-winning singer Natalie Cole along with director/actress Sonia Nassery Cole for the Afghan release of the film, "The Black Tulip."

 In 2011 ISK was officially recognized by the Ministry of Foreign Affairs as the official School for all diplomatic children in Afghanistan.
 International students studying at ISK may enhance their ability for collegiate placement by securing a U.S. regionally accredited International AP Diploma.

 In 2013 ISK became the first organization to officially secure a "Guinness World Record" in Afghanistan for the Worlds Longest Paper Doll Chain.

 In January 2015, ISK was officially closed as a direct result of security threats against the school.
 Reliable threats were received as retribution for the 2014 Peshawar school massacre.
 The parent organization, Oasis International Schools, may be contacted for all official inquiries of a technical nature.